 He adds, “We’re starting to develop products where we take the effectiveness of CDB and try to find complimentary ingredients.
 Plus, we are trying to bring an overall understanding of the market.
 To achieve this, we are talking to national retailers and getting out products into the general public spotlight.”

 Jay Hartenbach has several products on his website that are worth looking into.
 They also sell a CBD isolate on our site.
 The company is also set to launch a monthly wellness supplement for women.

 He says it is also possible to incorporate CBD in something like a smoothie.
 And it’s best to explore that with a health professional.
 The same goes for pregnant women who wish to take CBD oil.
-As a bonus, Jay Hartenbach is giving Learn True Health listeners a 15% off on his products so don’t forget to type in the discount code LTH at checkout.
+As a bonus, Jay Hartenbach is giving Learn True Health listeners 15% off on his CBD products so be sure to type in the discount code LTH at checkout.